torognes/swarm/README.md

 swarm 3.1.x:
 - measure the effect of code modernization on run-time performances
+- double the maximal number of threads (256 to 512)

 swarm 3.1.y:
 - use more C++11 and STL features,